-Truth or Dare Math (and ELA) Game
+Truth or Dare Math (and ELA) Games

 I’ve always loved the dice game Yahtzee!, so I decided to create my own little spin on it.
-Students love rolling the dice and creating the fraction pairs.
+In this case, middle school math students practice converting fractions to decimals.
+They love rolling the dice and creating the fraction pairs.

 Footloose Task Card Games (Math and a couple ELA)

-Students move around to get new Footloose cards each time they complete one, and they write all their answers and work on their Footloose grids.
-It's a great way to keep students practicing and moving - and it's amazing how quiet they are during this time!
+Students move around to get a new Footloose task card each time they complete one, and they write all their answers and work on their Footloose grids.
+It's a great way to keep students practicing and moving - and it's amazing how quiet they can be during this time!